Encrypt-S/navcoin-angular/README.md

 ### Log In

-On your computer (not the stakebox), open your web browser and visit `/login` at the ip address of the Stakebox, e.g. `192.168.1.99/login`
+- On your computer (not the stakebox), open your web browser and visit `/login` at the ip address of the Stakebox, e.g. `https://192.168.1.99/login` (make sure you use `https://` and not `http://`)

-Accept the security certificates (there will be two of them).
+- Accept the security certificates (there will be two of them).

-Log in using the default username and password (`navdroid` for both)
+- Log in using the default username and password (`navdroid` for both)

-After logging in we reccomend that you encrypt your wallet and change the username and password for the web interface
+- After logging in we reccomend that you encrypt your wallet and change the username and password for the web interface

 ### How to encrypt your wallet